Guild Wars 2: Heart of Thorns: Gameplay

+Heart of Thorns added hang gliding as a feature for exploration, as part of a new emphasis on verticality in new open world maps; gliding was later expanded to the rest of the game in a 2016 update.

 The expansion introduced raids to the game, instanced content designed for groups of ten players that is supposed to represent the most challenging content in the game.
 Raids are separated into several wings, each wing consisting of a number of encounters.
 The first wing was released shortly after the release of the expansion, and the other wings were opened later on.
 The rewards of raids include legendary armor.

 Heart of Thorns introduced a new player versus player game mode, Stronghold, which takes place on a new map called the Battle of Champion's Dusk.
 Stronghold was inspired by MOBA games and was designed to give players a completely new take on PvP in Guild Wars 2.
 In this game mode, players need to break through enemy lines and defenses with the goal of eliminating the opposing team's lord.
 Teams battle to earn and control supply, used to hire troops, that can be used to help push into the enemy stronghold.
 A new World versus World borderland was also added to the game, named the Desert Borderlands.
 Each keep in this borderland has a distinct theme, and can include Earth, Fire, and Air, and comes with various abilities.
 New siege weaponry, structure upgrades, and world abilities have been added to the game as well.
 The new Desert Borderlands was inspired by RTS games.